datapractice/machinelearners/log.md

 - I don't what governance is.
 What is it?
 Is it the same as governing?
 Also, where does governmentality fit?
 - downloaded 2500 records on governmentality and saved in support/gov.tsv
 - working on titles more

+## Mon 19 Jun 2017 15:26:08 BST
+- need to send the title, but don't want to do the new work.
+- listened to a podcast - twice -- interview with Andrew Hwang, global policy lead for AI at google.
+He doesn't seem to be able to talk about policy, but mentioned some useful examples and leads on it
+    - UK and Obama US reports on AI
+    - need to look at very localized, mundane transformations
+    - understanding of policy as the link between tech and social change;